What Is Heterochromatic?

 There are two causes of “heterochromatic iridis,” which largely relate to when the person developed the trait.

-In one case, heterochromia is caused by genetics and autosomal, dominant traits that carry this predisposition.
-Although unique, heterochromia is not an aberrant, abnormal genetic mutation and rarely connected to genetic diseases in children.
+In one case, heterochromia eyes are caused by genetics and autosomal, dominant traits that carry this predisposition.
+Although unique, heterochromia is not an aberrant, abnormal genetic mutation and is rarely connected to genetic diseases in children.

-Sadly, the other cause of heterochromia can be disease or injury to the eye in adults.
+Sadly, the other cause of heterochromia eyes can be disease or injury to the eye in adults.

 Facts About Congenital, Genetic Cases